Best Ergonomic Tools – Top 7 Picks for All-Day Comfort

 Desk clamp base eats into the back edge of shallow desks

-Your monitor’s stock stand is stealing your desk space and ruining your neck posture.
-The Ergotron LX gives you 13 inches of vertical lift, freeing up the area underneath while placing your screen exactly at eye level where it belongs.
+Your monitor’s stock stand steals desk space and ruins your neck posture.
+The Ergotron LX gives you 13 inches of vertical lift, freeing up the area underneath while placing your screen exactly at eye level.

-Supports single screens up to 34 inches and 7 to 25 pounds.
-Features 360-degree rotation, 75-degree tilt, and 13 inches of vertical lift.
+It supports single screens up to 34 inches and 7 to 25 pounds, featuring 360-degree rotation, 75-degree tilt, and 13 inches of vertical lift.
 Includes both a two-piece desk clamp (0.4-2.4 inches thick) and grommet mount.

-The 75-degree tilt lets you angle the screen perfectly to kill overhead glare, and once locked in, it doesn’t sag.
-The flaw?
-The cable management channels are frustratingly narrow, struggling to hold thick braided power and DisplayPort cables simultaneously.
+The 75-degree tilt lets you angle the screen to kill overhead glare, and once locked in, it doesn’t sag.
+The flaw is the frustratingly narrow cable management channels, which struggle to hold thick braided power and DisplayPort cables simultaneously.

 Verdict